wikimedia/mediawiki-extensions-Wikibase/docs/adr/0021-federated-properties-source-and-type-dispatching-services.md

 Federated Properties v2 aims to make it possible for users to enable Federated Properties even if their Wikibase already contains data, so that they can choose to use both remote & local Properties to make statements.

-Dispatching by entity type is a widely used mechanism in Wikibase that allows the dispatching service to handle entity ids of different types by delegating to the service implementation defined in the [entity type definitions](https://doc.wikimedia.org/Wikibase/master/php/md_docs_topics_entitytypes.html), thus enabling entity type specific behavior within a single service.
+Dispatching by entity type is a widely used mechanism in Wikibase that allows the dispatching service to handle entity ids of different types by delegating to the service implementation defined in the [entity type definitions], thus enabling entity type specific behavior within a single service.
 With Federated Properties v2 the entity type ("property") no longer uniquely identifies the desired service implementation, since local Properties' services need to be handled by database-backed implementations, whereas Federated Properties use API-backed services.
 In order to work with local and remote Properties, dispatching services need to be aware of the entity's source as well as the type.

 ## Considered Actions